 Perhaps the least understood aspect of free will is that by making choices, I reduce the possibilities for others to choose; in what way are you morally responsible if no matter what I do I am reducing your options?
 I earlier wrote a book—Moral Materialism—to just address the questions surrounding free will.
 Given that this question is dominantly asked by agnostics and atheists, the book deals with this question scientifically (and without referencing Vedic knowledge).
 In this post, I will survey some of the salient ideas in that book and connect them to Vedic philosophy (which I did not do in the book).

 Two Models of Natural Causality

 One of the central themes in Moral Materialism is that scientific predictions can be divided into two parts: (a) the prediction of events, and (b) the prediction of trajectories.
 This is how the universe is modeled in classical field theories such as the General Theory of Relativity, where the theory postulates the universe as comprised of events, and matter is distributed over events.
 The events create the phenomena, and the matter distribution creates the causal explanation of that phenomena.
-Once these events and causal explanations have been created, there must be some objects or observers passing over these events which constructs trajectories or the succession of events.
-Classical field theories present a problem of indeterminism because for a given set of events, the matter distributions can be different, and for a given matter distributions the trajectories could vary.
+Once these events and causal explanations have been created, there must be some objects or observers passing over these events which construct trajectories or the succession of events.
+Classical field theories present a problem of indeterminism because, for a given set of events, the matter distributions can be different, and for given matter distributions the trajectories could vary.
 This means that the empirical content of the universe as a whole (all the events) can be fixed, but the causal explanation of those events and the individual experiences can vary.
-There are hence different causal explanations of the same events and different observers experiences corresponding to the events and their causal explanations.
+There are hence different causal explanations of the same events and different observers’ experiences corresponding to the events and their causal explanations.